wcjameson/SillyStringFactory.Solution/README.md

 * In your terminal enter the following
 * git clone https://github.com/wcjameson/SillyStringFactory.Solution
 * Install MySql
-* You will need to use MySql Workbench to import the database schema with the .sql filetype, located in the SillyStringFactory.Solution directory
+* In the production directory, run the following command
-* In MySql Workbench, navigate to the administration tab, and select Data Import/Restore
+* dotnet ef database update
-* Import from Self-Contained File (the schema with filetype .sql)
+* This will apply the latest migration, to setup the database
-* Make sure to create a connection to the database schema that was imported
+* Make sure to create a connection to the database that was created
-* Do this by creating an appsettings.json file in the HairSalon project directory
+* Do this by creating an appsettings.json file in the Factory project directory
 * It should look like this
 `{
   "ConnectionStrings": {